michiganhackers/AlgorithmsAndDatastructures/Sorting/selectionSort/README.md

 ```
 Arr = [ 5, 10, 30, 20 ]
-UnsortedSub = 0 (index)
+SortedSub = 0 (index)
 Min = 0 (index)

 findMin(Arr) -> 0, this returns the index of the min element in the array, in this case 0.

-Swap: UnsortedSub with Min, in this case nothing happens
+Swap: SortedSub with Min, in this case nothing happens

 Arr = [ 5, 10, 30, 20 ]
-UnsortedSub = 1
+SortedSub = 1
 Min = 1

 In this case the same as the previous example happens, 10 is swapped with 10

 Arr = [ 5, 10, 30, 20 ]
-UnsortedSub = 2
+SortedSub = 2
 Min = 2

 findMin(Arr) -> 3

-Thus we now swap UnsortedSub (2) with Min (3), and we get the fully sorted array:
+Thus we now swap SortedSub (2) with Min (3), and we get the fully sorted array:

 Arr = [ 5, 10, 20, 30 ]
 ```